Making an impact through research, education, support and advocacy

 - Online Support Groups allow individuals living with FOP and/ or their parents to connect with one another in a safe environment.
 These groups are used to ask questions and get advice, share concerns, provide practical suggestions for everyday life and situations that may arise, and simply be connected to others with FOP.
 These groups are generally administered by FOP individuals or, in the case of Parents with FOPers, by a parent of a child with FOP.

-- Quality of L.I.F.E.
+- The Harold & Elaine Kaplan Quality of L.I.F.E.
 (Living Independently with Full Equality) Awards are granted to patients with FOP.
 The program is designed to promote health, welfare and independence.
 Examples of awards range from adaptive equipment, walkers, wheelchairs, adaptive bed, vehicle adaptation, tuition/registration for vocational training, specialized bicycles, computer hardware or assistive technology and reading aids.
 Click L.I.F.E.
 Award for guidelines and application.

-- The Mentoring Program is designed to provide constituents in the FOP community the opportunity to have mentors to better guide them through the challenges of FOP.
+- The FOP Connect: Peer Mentor Program is designed to provide constituents in the FOP community the opportunity to have mentors to better guide them through the challenges of FOP.

 - Guidebooks written for families dealing with FOP are available online.